 You can try with the official Banana Pi firmware that uses “proprietary” drivers to see if the same problem occurs:

-Remember that the BPI-R4 uses diplexer on the 2.4 GHz and 5 GHz bands (or radios), so both bands (or radios) use the same antennas, you can also try turning off the 2.4 GHz radio and only use the 5 GHz radio to see if this improves the SNR (Signal-to-Noise Ratio), maybe this is the problem because it is poorly executed and because this is the first time that Banana Pi uses diplexer.
+Remember that the BPI-R4 uses diplexer on the 2.4 GHz and 5 GHz bands (or radios), so both bands (or radios) use the same antennas, you can also try turning off the 2.4 GHz radio and only use the 5 GHz radio to see if this improves the SNR (Signal-to-Noise Ratio), this is the first time that Banana Pi uses diplexer and maybe it is poorly executed.

 - Banana Pi BPI-R4-NIC-BE14 | BananaPi Docs